hexa2k9/vm-php/README.md

 ## Requirements

-You'll need the following software installed on your local machine:
+You'll need to meet these OS and software requirements to use these Puppet scripts.
+Sorry, this won't run on Windows hosts.

+* UNIX or Linux OS
 * VirtualBox
 * Vagrant
 * Terminal/Console